Here are five technologies that will change the way you live.

 Ever wished you had your own PA?
 Technology that anticipates what we’ll need next as it’s happening is already here and being scooped up by the Googles, Apples and Yahoos of the world.
 One example is Emu, which was acquired by Google and monitors conversations and activity on your device to make suggestions on things like movie times, tickets, hotel reservations and set reminders.

 But rather than an app, the technology companies who make our phones are beginning to integrate the smart virtual personal assistant (SVPA) tech into devices directly.

 We’re starting to see the small additions – like the Android’s ability to track where you parked your car at the mall – hinting at what will be possible down the track.

 More homes are generating their power through solar panels, and there’s greater demand to use less power from the grid.

 Using power generated by panels to better use new solar battery technology will allow people to store their solar energy.
 The benefits of such technology include using it as back up power in the event of a blackout, saving up energy during non-peak times at home and managing how it’s being distributed to appliances (which will affect those energy bills), and making up the difference on the rainy days when the sun isn’t cutting it.

-The first Aussie energy retailer to offer solar batteries is AGL, who are currently selling batteries to the public.
+AGL is the first Aussie energy retailer to offer solar batteries and is currently selling batteries to the public.